LauraV-702/Our-Shelves/README.md

 - Confirm no leading spaces in env variables
 - Check firewall settings if deploying to a remote server (allow ports 3000 and 5173).

----

-## License
-This project is for educational use as part of a student project at Green River College.

-### CI/CD Pipeline
+## CI/CD Pipeline

-This project uses GitHub Actions to automatically run tests on pull requests and pushes to `main` and `dev` branches.
+This project uses GitHub Actions to automatically run tests on pull requests and pushes to `main` and `auto-test-pipline` branches.
 The workflow runs:

+### Workflow Location
+`./github/workflows/test.yml`

 STAGE 1:
 - Backend unit tests